 The League of Women Voters of Connecticut (LWVCT) retains the limited services of a legislative monitor to track bills on which the LWVCT has a position.
 We also retain a part-time, paid lobbyist to support LWVCT volunteers who lobby on LWVCT legislative priorities.

 LWVCT publishes a Directory of Elected Officials biennally.
 The League encourages citizens to use the directory as a resource for contacting their elected officials often and let them know what issues they care about.
-A printed version of the Directory will be available after the results of the special elections are known.
+Due to special elections, we will be updating the online version:

-What Happened during the 2019 General Assembly Session?
+What Happened during the previous General Assembly Sessions?

 For more information on what legislation passed and became law, you can read the Connecticut General Assembly 2019 Major Public Acts publication.